 The personal information that you discuss in counseling is confidential and no record is made on your academic transcript indicating that you have participated in counseling at UW Bothell.
 Information regarding your counseling is not released without your written permission, unless otherwise mandated by Washington State Law.
 Exceptions to confidentiality mandated or permitted by law include:

 We may break confidentially if there is risk of imminent harm to any person (you or another identified person).

 When we have reason to suspect that a minor or an elderly person is in danger of being abused or neglected we are legally required to report this to the Department of Social Services.

-If a court of law or federal security entity orders the release of certain information about a client we are legally required to comply with this order (although we work to release the minimum information needed).
+If a court of law orders the release of certain information about a client, we are legally required to comply with this order (although we work to release the minimum information needed).

 Professional standards recommend confidential consultation within the agency to ensure quality care.

 If you file a lawsuit or other legal action against UW or its employees, agents or officers contesting your services at the Counseling Center, information contained in your records could be released to UW’s attorneys if relevant to your lawsuit.